08

 Three regulatory and market shifts have changed the carbon conversation since 2020.

-The methane line added from 2026 matters most for LNG-fuelled vessels where methane slip is significant.
-For diesel-fuelled engines and diesel hotel-load generators on most yachts, methane emissions are negligible; the practical taxation effect is on CO2.
-LNG-fuelled new builds should treat the methane provision as material; diesel can read it as a non-event.
+The methane line added from 2026 matters most for liquefied natural gas (LNG)-fuelled vessels where methane slip is significant.
+For diesel-fuelled engines and diesel hotel-load generators on most yachts, methane emissions are negligible; the practical taxation effect remains on CO2.

 The most consequential near-term answer is hydrotreated vegetable oil.
 HVO is a paraffinic diesel made from waste fats and vegetable oils, a true drop-in replacement for marine gas oil: existing engines, fuel systems, and tanks accept it without modification.
 Lifecycle CO2 is 85 to 90 percent below fossil diesel; cetane above 70 gives cleaner combustion and a small power benefit.
 Bunker availability is strongest in the Mediterranean, weaker in the Caribbean and US East Coast, mixed elsewhere; per-tonne pricing sits 30 to 50 percent above mineral diesel.
 Feadship's 84m Obsidian, launched 2023, was the first delivery yacht on HVO; uptake among other quality builders has accelerated.
 For owners wanting a defensible carbon position without rebuilding the engine room, HVO is the easiest move available.